 layouts for publicity and advertisements.

-Two new shows they did at this time made it onto the air.
-One was part of an Anything Can Happen Day, done
+One new episode they might have taken part in did make it onto the air.
+This was part of an Anything Can Happen Day

 it promoted the live-action feature then filming on the studio backlot and on sound stage four.
 This show wasn't broadcast until June 24, 1959, two days before the film's US premiere and over a year after it was made.
-It was the last original broadcast of the Mickey Mouse Club, though not the last filmed.
+It was the last original broadcast of the Mickey Mouse Club

 Studio Logistics and Ratings

 In its original hour-long format The Mickey Mouse Club occupied two of the three sound stages available at the Burbank studio.
 However, during the last half of the second season, the show's ratings declined by as much as fifty percent, though it still dominated its time slot.
 The lost ratings, and subsequent reluctance of sponsors to pay top dollar for advertising, threatened to impact the show's profitability for ABC.